mrcmina/academic-kickstart/content/talk/_index.md

 ---
-title: Recent & Upcoming Talks
+title: Talks at conferences, lectures and events

 # View.
 #   1 = List